A Day in the Life of an EWHS Swimmer

 by Ruth Retta

 Let’s say it’s your first day on the Edmonds-Woodway Girls Swim Team.
 Let’s see what’s in store for you this week!
 You joined the team on a Monday.
-Specifically, it was the week of October 20th, and the Edmonds-Woodway Girls Swim Team had practice scheduled on Monday at the Lynnwood Recreation Center Pool from 2:30-4:00 P.M.
+Specifically, it is the week of October 20th and the Edmonds-Woodway Girls Swim Team has practice scheduled on Monday at the Lynnwood Recreation Center from 2:30-4:00 P.M.
 As soon as you enter the pool, a humid gust of chlorine hits your face and you see the swimmers crowd the pool deck.
 Some are adjusting goggles, some eating food, others pulling on their caps as people converse with one another, discussing their school day.
-The sounds of the water splashing and moving echo throughout the building.
-Everybody is aware that practice will start soon but we sit still on the bench waiting for our coach to arrive and write down the workout.
+The sounds of the water splashing echo throughout the building.
+Everybody is aware that practice will start soon but we still sit on the bench waiting for our coach to arrive and write down the workout.

-Later, Michael, our coach, reorders our lanes so that our speeds match up to the send off attached to each lane.
-Meaning Everyone does the same set but some lanes can go on a faster or slower interval.
+Later, Michael, our coach, re-orders our lanes so that our speeds’ match up with the send off attached to each lane.
+Meaning everyone does the same set but some lanes can go on a faster or slower interval.
 Our main set consists of 4×200’s freestyle at 2:40.
-Our coach begins to tell us that it’s fine if all the swimmers don’t make it this time.
-When I finished my first set, I could already tell how difficult it was going to be.
-Everybody was doing an all-out swim!
-By the second 200, me and the others hang on the wall in agony with dread-ridden faces.
+Our coach tells us that it’s fine if all the swimmers don’t make it this time.
+When I finish my first set, I can already tell how difficult it is going to be.
+Everybody is doing an all-out swim!
+By the second 200 the others and I hang onto the wall in agony, with dread-ridden faces.
 We are too tired to talk so we communicate through facial expressions.
-One girl calls out “I’m done!” implying that she was sitting out the next repetition and everyone laughs under their breath since it was the week before the Northwest District.
+One girl calls out “I’m done!” implying that she was sitting out the next repetition and everyone laughs under their breath since it is the week before the Northwest District.
 Even though this set is difficult it is moments like these, when everyone is exhausted, that the team feels closest.

-Next, we do two other sets: one set focused on dolphin-kick, specifically 12×25’s of underwater dolphin-kick to perfect and work on our streamlines.
+Next, we do two other sets: one set focused on dolphin kick, specifically 12×25’s of underwater dolphin kick to perfect and work on our streamlines.
 We also focus on a breath control set of 12×25’s.
 With each 25-yard swim, we take one less breath.
-For instance, three breaths on the first 25, two on the next 25, and one breath on the third, and none on the fourth repetition of the 25.
-After reaching zero breaths we start the pattern again starting with three breaths again.
+For instance, we take three breaths on the first 25, two on the next 25, and one breath on the third, with none on the fourth repetition.
+After reaching zero breaths we start the pattern again.
 Finally, we finish up with dives from the block as usual.
-Typically, we dive in and do a fast underwater break out and then sprint to the halfway mark but today Micahel decided to switch it up.
-Like I said, this was the week before our districts so instead we do four all out 50s for a while to see what track we’re on.
-Michael advocates for swimmers to try fast break outs and keep our tempo’s up.
+Typically, we dive in and do a fast underwater break out and then sprint to the halfway mark but today Michael decided to switch it up.
+Like I said, this is the week before our districts so instead we do four all out 50s for a while to see what track we’re on.
+Michael advocates for swimmers to try fast break outs and keep our tempos’ up.
 I do freestyle for all four of my timed 50s since I am racing the 500 freestyle at districts.
-Micahel tells me that I do not need to go all out but I still need to put in more effort.
-He advises me to do faster arms when taking strokes after my first timed fifty.
+Michael tells me that I do not need to go all out but I still need to put in more effort.
+After my first timed fifty, he advises me to try faster arms when taking strokes.
 On my second fifty, I go much faster and feel drained.
 I think to myself, “How in the world is this the pace of a 500 freestyle race?”

-Anyways, everyone slid back into the water to complete the cool down, though “completed” might be generous.
-Instead of actually swimming, most of the team cools down as a break, doing handstands, splashing around, and drifting to the shallow side of the pool while a few swimmers actually finish the set.
-Caps start to come off as people prepare to get out, signaling that practice was truly done.
-The cool down time of practice is my favorite part, because I finally get to take things slow.
+Anyways, everyone slides back into the water to complete the cool down, though “complete” might be generous.
+Instead of actually swimming, most of the team cools down at a leisurely pace, doing handstands, splashing around, and drifting to the shallow side of the pool while a few swimmers actually finish the set.
+Caps start to come off as people prepare to get out, signaling that practice is truly done.
+The cool down time of practice is my favorite part because I finally get to take things slow.
 Once I finish my cool down, me and my friends do a few handstand holding competitions before we exit the pool.
 And just like that practice is done.
 We grab our towels and flip flops, head to the locker rooms, and leave, fully aware that in less than 24 hours we’ll be back in the same lanes doing it again.
 See you at 2:30!